felipec/good-taste/index.md

 ## Conclusion

-As we've seen from this illustration, to a developer with good taste ™, it's not enough for the code to compile and run correctly, by simply employing a little bit of thought, the code can be improved to the point where the best developers in the world could consider "good".
+As we've seen from this illustration, to a developer with good taste ™ it's not enough for the code to compile and run correctly, by simply employing a little bit of thought the code can be improved to the point where the best developers in the world could consider "good".

 However, as Linus Torvalds pointed out: this is nothing.
 This is a very trivial illustration of the